jumpy72red/Stjarnor-Code/Readme.md

-# Stjarnor Code
+# Stjärnor Code

 ## Rules

-- Creat a branch for each language used if it does not allready exist
+- Create a branch for each language used if it does not already exist
-- When creating a file use this system:
+- When creating a file use this system:.
-  - Name of file
+  - Name of file.
-  - Project name
+  - Project name.
-  - Version
+  - Version.
-  - add -README to the end
+  - Readme file required with code file, add -README to the end.
   - e.g. HarryRpiConnectivity-1.0-README
-- If you are directaly uploding code to the main branch, use draft pull so that other can reavie befor it tis uploded
+- If you are directly uploading code to the main branch, use draft pull so that other can review befor it is uploaded
-- All files will be moved to the branch specific to your projects language (will still be available on the main branch)
+- All files will be moved to the branch specific to your projects language, but will all be available on the main branch

 ## Info